temporalio/documentation/docs/tctl/admin/history_host/get_shardid.md

 #### `--namespace_id value`

-The namespaceId of the history host where we're getting the shardId.
+The `namespaceId` of the history host where we're getting the `shardId`.

 #### `--workflow_id value`